Nalinc/impossible/index.md

 - Squat 30
 - Complete a Triathlon
 - Do 50 pushups in a single set [current: 15]
-  - Do 100 pushups in a single set [current: 15]
+  - Do 100 pushups in a single set
 - Turn vegan (Currently I am lacto-vegetarian == vegan diet + milk products)

 ### Travel Goals